 Business partners who find themselves in conflict over these types of issues have a number of options, including mediation, which can be an effective way to resolve a dispute without going to court.

 The mediation process is non-adversarial, which makes it more likely that once the parties are able to reach an agreement, they will be able to maintain a cordial relationship or even stay in business together.
 Rather than being pitted against each other, parties to a mediation are encouraged to work together with the help of a neutral third party to reach a solution that is satisfactory to both partners.
 Mediation also allows the parties to keep the dispute private, which can help protect the parties’ personal reputations as well as business operations.
 Unfortunately, mediation is not always possible, especially when a case involves allegations of fraud or criminal activity.
-Even parties who choose to attempt mediation should have the guidance and support of an attorney, so if you are considering mediation to resolve a business dispute, it is important to contact a knowledgeable business attorney who can protect your interests.
+Even parties who choose to attempt mediation should have the guidance and support of an attorney, so if you are considering mediation to resolve a business dispute, it is important to contact a knowledgeable business lawyer who can protect your interests.

 In Florida, some business partners have what is referred to as a right to an accounting, which is a cause of action that allows partners to receive an equitable settlement of claims and liabilities.
 Although the right of accounting is not available to every partnership, the accounting can automatically proceed if both parties admit that they were part of a partnership.
 During an accounting, every transaction related to the partnership is investigated to ensure that there was no fraudulent activity.
 Accountings are conducted by an impartial third party, usually a qualified accountant, who will review the books and records of the partnership to determine how much each party is owed.
 The parties may also be required to submit to an oral examination.